jeavila6/CADQ/README.md

 ## Using the Annotation Software

-The Dial Reader application presents a simple graphical user interface for playing an audio file while simultaneously recording your dial's value.
+The Dial Reader application presents a graphical user interface for playing an audio file while simultaneously recording the dial's value.

 ```
 usage: dial_reader.py [-h] device_name